bobpaulin/tika-app-osgi/README.md

        plugins
          parser-bundle.jar

+An example of a plugin can be find in the examples folder of this project.
+The example plugin includes the bare minimum needed to add a parser to the app.
+Specifically that is the Parser, Activator, and Java Serivce file located in META-INF/services.

 ## Debugging the OSGi container
 The Gogo command shell is available over telnet on port 1234.
 The port will auto-increment if 1234 is unavailable.